Skip to main content

 Advanced Features

-Auto-Resizing System
+Auto-Resizing

-• Smooth transitions - CSS animations for resize changes
+• Smooth transitions - Animated resize changes

-• Performance optimization - Debounced updates (60fps throttling)
+• Performance optimization - Debounced resize updates

-• Constraint handling - Respects min/max width/height limits
+• Constraint handling - Respects min/max limits

 });